 - All coursework attempted at Bethany will be used regardless of whether financial aid was received at the time the course was taken.

-- Transfer credits accepted by Bethany will not be used in calculating the GPA, but will be used to determine the maximum time frame.
-Transfer credits will also be included in credits attempted to determine the necessary GPA to meet the Satisfactory Academic Progress requirements.
+- Transfer credits accepted by Bethany will not be used in calculating the GPA, but will be used to determine the maximum time frame listed in #1 above.
+Transfer credits will also be included in the number of credits attempted to determine the necessary GPA to meet the Satisfactory Academic Progress requirements, which are shown in #4 below.

 - The student may repeat a course only once in order for the first grade not to be used in determining the student’s cumulative GPA for satisfactory progress purposes.
 Credits attempted in repeated courses are included in the cumulative credits attempted.